 How does Feral decide supported devices for Android games?

-Devices that are not capable of playing a Feral game to a satisfactory standard are blocked from purchasing it to avoid disappointment.
+Devices that are not capable of playing a Feral game to a satisfactory standard are blocked from being able to purchase by the Google Play Store.
+This is simply to avoid disappointment.

 In further detail